 It is important to follow an elimination diet under the supervision of a healthcare professional to ensure that the diet still includes the right balance of nutrients.

-When someone has Crohn’s disease, they must think carefully about all of the food they eat each day, including snacks.
+When someone has Crohn’s disease, they need to think carefully about all of the food they eat each day, including snacks.

-Most people with Crohn’s find that eating small snacks frequently throughout the day is better tolerated than three large meals.
-Aim for a snack or small meal every two to three hours.
+Most people with Crohn’s disease find that eating four to six small meals frequently throughout the day is better than eating three large meals.
+So, it may be best to aim for a small meal every 2–3 hours.
+In many cases, this can include snacks.

-Here are some great snack recipes for people with Crohn’s:
+Below are five snack recipes for people with Crohn’s disease.

 Peanut butter banana smoothie